JosephDuffy/Slider/README.md

  - [X] Support dynamic ranges for values, so lower and upper values can be equal while being visually separated
  - [X] Track sliding of thumbs via `touches*` functions
   - This would allow the movement to be immediate, rather than the slight delay introduced by using gesture recognizers
+ - [ ] Fix tracking when using a `step`
+  - Sometimes the thumbs will not move close enough to be equal
+  - Sometimes moving one slider close to the other will change its value
+ - [ ] Fix positioning of coloured track
+  - Sometimes the track will start/end in the wrong position.
+I think it just needs a layout; I'm pretty sure the calculation is correct
  - [ ] Increase tap area of thumbs
+ - [ ] Add custom assets for track and thumb
+  - Replicating the defaults in iOS 11-13 would be hard.
+Probably best to just bundle some defaults that are similar to a single iOS version
  - [X] Tests for the scaling options
  - [X] Fix stepped scaling option
  - [X] Move to `github.com/Thread/Slider` or similar